django/deps/draft/XXXX-dissolve-core.rst

 ---------------------------

-Any Merger may, on their own initiative, merge any pull request other than one authored by that Marger.
+Any Merger may, on their own initiative, merge any pull request other than one authored by that Merger.
 Mergers will be trusted to use their judgment in deciding whether to merge any given pull request.

 Mergers should, however, wait to merge any pull request which adds a